official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-1.md

 military force to support an internal uprising, with public lines explaining why Iraq was a threat.

-[^128] Manuscript comment Powell to PM on Telegram 1589 Washington to FCO London, 26 November 2001, [^129] Manuscript comment Blair on Telegram 1589 Washington to FCO London, 26 November 2001, [^130] A Committee of the US National Security Council – see Box in Section 1.2.
+[^128]: Manuscript comment Powell to PM on Telegram 1589 Washington to FCO London, 26 November 2001,
+[^129]: Manuscript comment Blair on Telegram 1589 Washington to FCO London, 26 November 2001,
+[^130]: A Committee of the US National Security Council – see Box in Section 1.2.
-[^131] Letter C to Manning, 27 November 2001, ‘Phase II of the War against terrorism’.
+[^131]: Letter C to Manning, 27 November 2001, ‘Phase II of the War against terrorism’.
-[^132] Manuscript comment Manning to McKane, 27 November 2001 on Minute Manning to McKane,
+[^132]: Manuscript comment Manning to McKane, 27 November 2001 on Minute Manning to McKane,
 23 November 2001, ‘Iraq’.
-[^133] Letter Manning to McDonald, 28 November 2001, ‘Conversation with Condi Rice’.
+[^133]: Letter Manning to McDonald, 28 November 2001, ‘Conversation with Condi Rice’.

 356

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 262. At the end of November, Mr Powell produced a second note for Mr Blair, ‘Iraq:
 Change of Heart or Change of Regime’, which elaborated the points in his earlier note.[^134]